Common cybersecurity threats for e-commerce businesses

 Train new and existing employees on these policies and procedures and explain what they should do in the event of a security breach.
 Keep your website, devices, and systems current with all software release updates or patches and back up data and information regularly to reduce the damage in case of a data breach.

-Cyber liability insurance for e-commerce businesses
+Cyber insurance for e-commerce businesses

 Your cybersecurity program should also include the appropriate online business insurance so you can confidently run your e-commerce company knowing you have the coverage you need for any lawsuits you may face stemming from a data breach.

-Cyber liability insurance, also known as data breach insurance, protects you against liability and expenses due to the theft or loss of data and breaches of security or privacy.
+Cyber insurance, also known as data breach insurance, protects you against liability and expenses due to the theft or loss of data and breaches of security or privacy.
 And fidelity bond insurance will insure your company if one of your employees steals your sensitive business data.

 Compare quotes from trusted carriers with Insureon